MESMER-group/mesmer/docs/source/development.rst

 Building the docs
 -----------------
-After setting yourself up (see `Development setup`_), building the docs is as simple as running ``make docs`` (note, run ``make -B docs`` to force the docs to rebuild and ignore make when it says '... index.html is up to date').
+After setting yourself up (see `Development setup`_), building the docs is done by running ``make docs`` (note, run ``make -B docs`` to force the docs to rebuild and ignore make when it says '... index.html is up to date').
 This will build the docs for you.
 You can preview them by opening ``docs/build/html/index.html`` in a browser.

 For documentation, we use Sphinx_.
 To get started with Sphinx, we began with `this example <https://pythonhosted.org/an_example_pypi_project/sphinx.html>`_ and then used `Sphinx's getting started guide <http://www.sphinx-doc.org/en/master/usage/quickstart.html>`_.